peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

- a not-a-number value, or does not represent a number (currently IllegalStateException, but may change in the next major version), or if the value, once converted to an integer by discarding its fractional part, is less than -32768 or greater tha 32767 (currently ArithmeticException, but may change in the next major version).</li>
- <li>If the type is <code>long</code> , returns this number as a 64-bit
- signed integer after converting its value to an integer by discarding its fractional part, and throws an exception if this object's value is infinity or a not-a-number value, or does not represent a number (currently IllegalStateException, but may change in the next major version), or if the value, once converted to an
+ a not-a-number value, or does not represent a number (currently IllegalStateException, but may change in the next major version), or if the value, once converted to an integer by discarding its fractional part, is less than -32768 or greater than 32767 (currently ArithmeticException, but may change in the next major version).</li> <li>If the type is <code>long</code> , returns this number as a 64-bit signed integer after converting its value to an integer by discarding its fractional part, and throws an exception if this object's value is infinity or a not-a-number value, or does not represent a number (currently IllegalStateException, but may change in the next major version), or if the value, once converted to an